GannettDigital/photoshop-exporter-jsx/Readme.md

 ##Highly configurable export scripting utility for Adobe Photoshop

+The necessity of supporting multiple different digital properties with common assets can be daunting, especially as the number of properties one has to manage increases.
+Various solutions in Photoshop already exist, for example using the built-in [Generator](https://helpx.adobe.com/photoshop/using/generate-assets-layers.html), but these solutions require complex layer names that detract from the fluid process of managing layers and structure within documents.
+This script facilitates creating simple ExtendScript JSX configurations for outputting numerous files efficiently, with only a single [layer naming convention](#layer-structure).

 While this script was primarily authored for use in helping to generate icons and assets for native application usage, the general concepts and utilities are applicable to any scenario where mutliple sizes of the same asset are required.

 ##Core features